openmrs/openmrs-standalone/README.md

 ### Other tips

-* If running `mvn clean` and `mvn package` second time, ALWAYS check to make sure mysql processes on port 3326 and/or 3328 and/or 33326 are stopped.
+* If running `mvn clean` and `mvn package` second time, ALWAYS check to make sure MariaDB processes on port 3326 and/or 3328 and/or 33326 are stopped.
 If you DON'T do that, then the `mvn clean` will not really clean.

 * A good command to use is: "pkill -f standalone"  (kills anything with "standalone" in the path)